mahaliahr/research-notes/src/site/notes/published/focus-on-process.md

 ### **Developing a platform**

 I have started to develop a platform here -> <www.phd.mm-hr.com> called '[[PhD-Live]]'.
 This will act as a central hub tracking my work and progress, showcasing the journey and process of my learning throughout the PhD.
-As generative AI increasingly allows shortcuts learning and in creating works, I feel that the process of making and learning becomes more important and valuable in this context - it's a way to demonstrate your journey and showcase learning in 'real-time'.
+As generative AI increasingly allows shortcuts to learning and in creating works, I feel that the process of making and building knowledge becomes more important and valuable in this context.
+Showing your process is a way to demonstrate your journey and showcase learning in 'real-time'.

-I am using this online space as the beginning of this exploration.

-This platform represents a deliberate effort to demystify the PhD process - by sharing my journey openly, I hope to share the often opaque nature of the PhD process.
+Additionally, this platform represents a deliberate effort to demystify the PhD process - by sharing my journey openly, sharing the often opaque nature of PhD research.

 Historically, PhDs have been accessible primarily to a privileged few.
 This fact motivates my commitment to making my research process open and accessible, with the hope that the insights gained within academia, are relevant to a wider audience - I hope this space will be a place for anyone curious about the research process.